 Lu Chen joined NCATS in 2015 as an informatics research scientist in the Division of Preclinical Innovation (DPI).
-He is currently the informatics leader of the Trans-NIH RNAi Facility (TNRF) and provides leadership for RNAi/CRISPR-Cas9 screening for functional genomics projects.
-In addition to serving as the informatics leader of the TNRF program, Chen is also involved in methodological development in various cheminformatics, chemical genomics and assay automation projects within the DPI.
+He is currently the informatics leader of the Functional Genomics Lab (FGL) and provides leadership for RNAi/CRISPR-Cas9 screening for functional genomics projects.
+In addition to serving as the informatics leader of the FGL program, Chen is also involved in methodological development in various cheminformatics, chemical genomics and assay automation projects within the DPI.
 He analyzes large data sets obtained from high-throughput screenings and builds mathematical models to understand pharmacological synergisms (or antagonisms) when multiple drugs are combined.
 He helped to create and also maintains the NCATS Matrix Client to support the Center’s Matrix Combination Screening program.
+In 2020, he participated in a drug combination repurposing campaign (SARS-CoV-2 cytopathic effect) to fight against COVID-19 pandemic

 Chen earned his B.S. in biological sciences from Fudan University and his Ph.D. in experimental therapeutics from The University of Texas Health Science Center at Houston.